Alibaba2023/oop-school/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project or if it helped you, please give a ⭐️.
-I'd really appreciate it!
+If you like this project kindly drop this [repo](https://github.com/Alibaba2023/oop-school) a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>